7 Keys to Effective Change Management

 • Connections – Change requires a community effort from diverse individuals.
 Creating connection in cross-functional teams is vital.

-• Communication – This is the glue that holds your change management process together.
+• Communication – Communication is the glue that holds your change management process together.
 Without it change comes hard, if it comes at all.

 • Creativity – Embrace innovation and allow the team involved to try new things and possibly have a little fun along the way.